clp-research/slurk/docs/slurk_multibots.rst

   $ WAITING_ROOM_LAYOUT=$(sh scripts/push_room_layout.sh $ADMIN_TOKEN waiting_room_layout.json)

-Ensure we have a valid id:
+Ensure we have a valid id (should not be empty):

 .. code-block:: bash